 d.
 Other information regarding previous educational experience as requested

-The Office of Student Records and Registration will work with appropriate academic departments to evaluate credits for transfer when all documentation has been submitted.
+The Registrar's Office will work with appropriate academic departments to evaluate credits for transfer when all documentation has been submitted.
 Evaluations will only be done for students who have been fully admitted into a degree seeking program at UNK.

 Transfer of Credit Hours - Graduate